StretchAus/AMD-REBAR-FIX-WIN10/README.md

 IF YOU WANT TO USE MORECLOCKTOOL WITH THIS IT IS A PAID MICROSOFT STORE APP

+Use DDU to remove old drivers and install latest as driver-only install

 Once Downloaded:

 1. Open the hidden AppsFolder Press Win + R, then type: